olivierfriard/boris_docs/index.rst

  or by using the BORIS GitHub repository (https://github.com/olivierfriard/BORIS).

-In case of bug report please verify that you are using tha last verison of BORIS and indicate your operating system and its version.
+In case of bug report please verify that you are using the last version of BORIS and indicate your operating system, its version and the CPU architecture (32/64 bits).
 You may also include the BORIS project that gave you an error.
+Any information you will provide will not be disclosed to any third party.

 Docking